 Ehud Barak, who as prime minister took Israel out of Lebanon in 2000, advocates a massive acquisition of interceptor missiles of the Magic Wand and Iron Dome variety.
 He thinks that’s the truly effective answer to Hezbollah’s missiles.

-Posted by Ian Greenhalgh on March 18, 2017, With 2810 Reads Filed under World.
+Posted by Ian Greenhalgh on March 18, 2017, With 2873 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.